Our collections cover life, the universe and everything in it: from science and engineering to nature and outer space.

-Completing its fifth successful year in 2021, Maths Week Scotland is a week of events and activities with special events throughout the year.
+Completing its sixth successful year in 2022, Maths Week Scotland is a week of events and activities with special events throughout the year.

 During the week itself, a range of events and activities take place across Scotland engaging communities, families, schools and adults, including:

 Find out more and how you can get involved at www.mathsweek.scot

 National Museums Scotland are supported by the Scottish Government to deliver Maths Week Scotland.

 Awesome Bricks at the National Museum of Flight.
 Photo © Chris Scott.